wheresjames/fmeld-js/README.md

 fmeld is a Node.js package with a CLI and a library API.
 It requires Node.js and is early-stage compared to the others listed here.
 Backend coverage is narrower than rclone, there is no static binary, and it has a much smaller community and track record.

-It differs from the others in a few specific ways: local paths can be passed without a `file://` prefix; `.zip` files are treated as a mountable backend rather than just a transfer target; and there is a built-in interactive UI for finding and resolving duplicate files.
+It differs from the others in a few specific ways: `.zip` files are treated as a mountable backend rather than just a transfer target; and there is a built-in interactive UI for finding and resolving duplicate files.
 The library API exposes each backend as an object with a uniform interface, which can be useful when embedding file operations in a Node.js application.

 &nbsp;